Kozea/Radicale/project_description.rst

 Original Calendar Access Protocol
 ---------------------------------

 CalDAV is not a perfect protocol.
-We think that its main default is its complexity [#]_, that is why we decided not to implement the whole standard but just enough to understand some of its client-side implementations [#]_.
+We think that its main problem is its complexity [#]_, that is why we decided not to implement the whole standard but just enough to understand some of its client-side implementations [#]_.